-The Company's DRP was in operation for the FY2021 final dividend.
-Shares issued under the DRP for the final dividend were issued at an attractive 3% discount to the volume weighted average price in accordance with the Rules of the DRP.
+The Company's DRP will be in operation for the FY2021 final dividend.
+Shares issued under the DRP for the final dividend will be issued at an attractive 3% discount to the volume weighted average price in accordance with the Rules of the DRP.